Specialist Training Program (STP) in Psychiatry

 It provides funding to health organisations to support specialist medical training in settings beyond traditional public teaching hospitals, including regional, rural and remote and private facilities.

-►More about the STP (Department of Health website)
+►More about the STP (Department of Health and Aged Care website)

 Six-month training rotations at a priority setting.